New Zealand has made commitments to the following international and domestic emission targets.

-Net reporting emissions represents emissions and removals from all sectors of the New Zealand economy, including the LULUCF sector.
+Net emissions represents emissions and removals from all sectors of the New Zealand economy, including the LULUCF sector.
 This information can be found in the National Inventory Report submitted to the United Nations Framework Convention on Climate Change (UNFCCC).

-Target accounting emissions include all of our gross emissions, but only a subset of emissions and removals in the LULUCF sector – namely emissions and removals that are the result of recent and future activities.
+Target accounting emissions include all of our gross emissions, but only a subset of emissions and removals in the LULUCF sector – namely emissions and removals that are the result of recent and future forestry activities.
 This is used to measure progress towards our international targets.
-Target accounting is designed to incentivise emissions reduction and to avoid relying on actions that occurred before 1990 (such as forest planting in the 1970s and 1980s) that continue to result in removals today.
+Target accounting is designed to incentivise emissions reductions and to avoid relying on actions that occurred before 1990 (such as forest planting in the 1970s and 1980s) that continue to result in emissions and removals today.
 These are the accounting methods agreed internationally under the UNFCCC to ensure consistency of approaches between countries.

 The Paris Agreement aims to:

 - keep the global average temperature well below 2°C above pre-industrial levels and limit the temperature increase to 1.5°C

 - strengthen the ability of countries to deal with the impacts of climate change

 - make sure that financial flows support the development of low-carbon and climate-resilient economies.